MrManny1/Mannyestates/README.md

 # Real estate agency landing page website

-## Fully functional example project written in React JS and native CSS.
+## Fully functional example project written in React JS and native CSS

-This project is an English language adaptation of an original russian language version which was written as a freelance order for a real estate agency in Saint-Petersburg.
-This example is fully functional as it is, although the pictures, personal details and namings are replaced with the random ones from the internet.
+This project is an English language adaptation of an original russian language version which I wrote as a freelance order for a real estate agency in Saint-Petersburg.
+This example is fully functional as it is, although the pictures, personal details and namings are replaced with the random ones.

 ## Brief overview of functionality and purpose